NicholasTing/SWEN30006/README.md

 # SWEN30006
 Project Part C

-May 15 - Try ask tutor what we're supposed to do \n May 16 - Project Start
+May 15 - Try ask tutor what we're supposed to do < br />
+May 16 - Project Start
 May 17
 May 18